nus-cs2113-AY2122S2/tp/docs/team/emilysim00.md

 * Review 2: [Reviewed teammate's PPP write up and suggested improvements to consider](https://github.com/AY2122S2-CS2113T-T09-2/tp/pull/239)
 * Review 3: [Reviewed and gave suggestions on sequence diagram](https://github.com/AY2122S2-CS2113T-T09-2/tp/pull/220)

+Bugs captured, including (but not limited to):
+* Spotted a bug on `schedule /clear` and `schedule /clearall` features.
+More details on the bug can be viewed in this [issue](https://github.com/AY2122S2-CS2113T-T09-2/tp/issues/165).
+* Spotted a bug on `plan /delete` feature.
+More details on the bug can be viewed in this [issue](https://github.com/AY2122S2-CS2113T-T09-2/tp/issues/170).

 ### Contributions Beyond the Project Team
 Provided feedback and potential bug reports to another team's project [(CS2113T-T11-1's HotelLite Manager)](https://ay2122s2-cs2113-t11-1.github.io/tp/UserGuide.html)